 You can also look for a certified used or pre-owned vehicle.
 Certified pre-owned cars have been through a special inspection process and are up to the manufacturer’s standard.
 They often come with a warranty as well.
 While these may be more expensive and harder to find, they can offer more peace of mind.

 Also keep in mind that you may pay higher interest rates on financing a used car over a new car, but you will pay lower insurance rates.
 Sometimes these can be the tipping point when deciding between a new and used car, other times they may offer limited savings.

 Buying new means you will pay more upfront, but you could wind up paying less over time because your car won’t require immediate, more expensive repairs.
 A used car may need new brakes months after driving it off the lot and if the used price doesn’t offer significant enough savings over the new, you might spend more in repairs than you saved on the buying price.

 If you do need to make repairs, your warranty will likely cover most of them.
 New cars come with more extensive warranties than used ones, which can include regular maintenance.
-If you budget well and maintain your car properly according to the handbook, you can wind up getting more miles out of a new car than a used one simply because you treated it better.
+If you budget well and maintain your car properly according to the owners manual, you can wind up getting more miles out of a new car than a used one simply because you treated it better.

 Ultimately though, each car is different.
 Some models are priced higher used than other used cars because they have a good reputation.
 Some models depreciate faster, need more repairs or have parts that are hard to find.
 Pick out a model you like and do some comparison shopping.